Raw Fruit Tarts

-Raw Fruit Tartlet Ingredients
+Raw Fruit Tart Ingredients

-These fruit tarts held up great.
+- The fruit tarts held up great.
 The crust stayed in place and didn’t become soggy, even after being in the refrigerator overnight.
-But if making these for parties, for best appearance I recommend serving within a couple hours of making.
+But if making these for parties, for best appearance I recommend making the crust and assembling them closer to the time of serving.
 All in all, everything held up fantastic and it was quite delicious!

-RAW FRUIT TARTLET
+RAW FRUIT TARTS

-A simple, colorful and delicious raw treat!
+Raw vegan fruit tarts are simple, colorful and delicious raw treat!
 Use your favorite fruits to suit your taste…

 - Prep Time: 30 min

-- Total Time: 30 min
+- Total Time: 30 minutes